fabiorinaldus399/gcode-tumbnail-generator-for-Simplify3D/README.md

 Where "/home/fabio/Desktop/StlToImg-Linux.py" MUST be replaced with the path you have chosen for the file and "/home/fabio/Desktop" MUST be replaced with the path of the direcory where you have saved the code into.

-You can also run the code manually by writing the line in a cmd window and by replacing "[output_filepath]" with the path of the gcode file.
+You can also run the code manually by writing the line in a terminal window and by replacing "[output_filepath]" with the path of the gcode file.

 ![image](https://user-images.githubusercontent.com/76878512/178852153-8ffa2b5b-f3c2-4624-9c70-91b64b93b688.png)